kkHAIKE/contextcheck/README.md

 ```

 ### force mark specify function have server-side http.Request parameter
-default behavior is mark http.HandlerFunc only.
+default behavior is mark http.HandlerFunc or a function use r.Context().

 ```go
 // @contextcheck(req_has_ctx)